AWS OpenSearch¶

 "fields": {

-"Endpoints" : "{JSON data of a map of domain endpoints for submitting indexing and search requests}",
+"Endpoints" : "{JSON data of the mapping of domain endpoints for submitting indexing and search requests}",

 }